hungtuchen/ml-playground/README.md

 # ml-playground

-Highly inspired by [MLAlgorithms](https://github.com/rushter/MLAlgorithms), which also provide clean and minimal code for machine learning algorithms.
+Simple and easy-to-understand of machine learning algorithm implementations.

-I would add more algorithms after I implement them.
+This repo contains implementations of algorithms while I learn machine learning.
+I manage to write minimal codes with demo example that can illustrate the essence of them.

 ## Supervised